 The latest version of Lumines keeps the classic formula of Lumines intact while adding new features.
 Players can now rotate falling blocks with their finger on the front touch screen although, if preferred, a traditional button setup is available.
 The player's avatar also now comes with special abilities, one set for single-player and another for multiplayer.
+There is a total of 42 different avatars from which the player can select and 5 different abilities shared between the avatars.

 In addition, the game now employs an experience system to unlock skins rather than the progression methods of the preceding games.
 It also uses dynamically-lit 3D models for the blocks instead of 2D sprites.